 Looking for a delicious Gluten Free Pear recipe?
 Or maybe just a tasty Pear Cake?
 What about a super light Passover Cake Recipe?
-This recipe is all of the above!
+This Almond and Pear Cake recipe is all of the above!

 To make this recipe, you will need (see all quantities in the recipe card below):

-This cake is made with No Flour (making it Gluten-Free) and can easily be adapted to be made Dairy-Free as well if needed.
+This cake is made with No Flour (making it Gluten-Free) and can easily be adapted to be made Dairy-Free as well if required.

 A few ingredients can be substituted if needed: